django/asgiref/docs/implementations.rst

 *Beta* / https://github.com/tiangolo/fastapi

-FastAPI is an ASGI web framework (made with Starlette) for building web APIs based on standard Python type annotations, based on standards like OpenAPI, JSON Schema, and OAuth2.
+FastAPI is an ASGI web framework (made with Starlette) for building web APIs based on standard Python type annotations and standards like OpenAPI, JSON Schema, and OAuth2.
 Supports HTTP and WebSockets.